 The most important thing is not to panic.

-There are 4 easy steps that you can try to ease the pain:
+4 easy steps to try to ease the pain:

 1- Keep moving!
 This will prevent the joints and muscles from seizing up too much.
 You do not want to spend more than 30 minutes in one position.
 Although this may be painful it will NOT do the back any damage.

 2- Use icepacks, ideally a gel based ice pack from the freezer.
 If you don’t have one of these a pack of peas can also do a good job.
 Next, wrap the ice pack in a tea towel and put it onto the sore area for 20 minutes.
 Now leave it off for an hour and then repeat.

 This can be done throughout the first 24 hours.

 3- Over the counter pain relief.
 You need to be taking an anti-inflammatory and a painkiller if needed.
 You should consult your GP or pharmacist if you need any more information about medication.

 4- See a practitioner that understands backs.
 The quicker you get your pain problem looked at, the easier it is to help you get you up and about, find the cause of the problem and help to avoid any recurrences.